abe33/changelog-gen/README.md

 ]
 ```

-Configuration fies can be either a JSON or a CSON file located in the same directory as your `package.json` file and named `changelog.json` or `changelog.cson`.
+The configuration file can be either a JSON or a CSON file located in the same directory as your `package.json` file and named `changelog.json` or `changelog.cson`.

 You can specify another path to the configuration file using the `--config` option.

+`changelog --config my_config.cson`